perennial of the week

 READ MORE >

-A wondrously whimsical perennial species, balloon flower is as stunning as it is unique, providing excellent interest in the landscape unlike any other bloom.
-Platycodon grandiflorus (plat-ee-KO-don gran-dih-FLOR-us), belonging to the bellflower family, Campanulaceae, is the only member of the Platycodon genus, native to eastern Asia including China, Korea, Japan, and eastern Russia.
+A wondrously whimsical perennial, balloon flower is as stunning as it is unique.
+Platycodon grandiflorus (plat-ee-KO-don gran-dih-FLOR-us), belonging to Campanulaceae, the bellflower family is the only member of the Platycodon genus and is native to eastern Asia including China, Korea, Japan, and eastern Russia.
 Commonly known as balloon flower, Platycodon grandiflorus is named for its unique swollen flower buds...

 READ MORE >